stormpath/stormpath-sdk-java/extensions/spring/docs/source/events.rst

 Events
 ------

-The events currently published by the plugin are:
+The events currently published by the |project| are:

 ======================================== ==============================================================================
 Event Class                              Published when processing an HTTP request that: